DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 * `int currentJumps = 0;`

 We will use the max variable to say how many times we can jump in the air and the current variable to keep a count of how many times we've jumped.\
-Let's change our code to only allow a jump if we are under the max jump limit and than increment the current variable.
+Let's change our code to only allow a jump if we are under the max jump limit and then increment the current variable.

 ```csharp
 if(Input.GetButtonDown("Jump") && currentJumps < maxJumps) {